top of page

 Allegheny County, PA

-EHP hosted community meetings with partner organizations to identify locations for local monitoring projects surrounding shale gas development infrastructure across the county.
+EHP hosted community meetings with collaborating organizations to identify locations for local monitoring projects surrounding shale gas development infrastructure across the county.
 In North Braddock and McKees Rocks specifically, EHP contributed to regional shifts in public perception and understanding of the health impacts of oil and gas development by providing information for the Pennsylvania Department of Environmental Protection's public hearing on the proposed well at the Edgar Thompson Works.
 EHP also canvassed residential areas in McKees Rocks to educate residents on the MRIE frac sand facility site and its role in localized air pollution.

 Buckingham County, VA

-In 2018 and 2019, EHP worked with Friends of Buckingham to place air quality monitors and conduct health surveys in an historically Black community that was slated to have a new compressor station built near their town.
+In 2018 and 2019, EHP worked with Friends of Buckingham to place air quality monitors and conduct health surveys in a historically Black community that was slated to have a new compressor station built near their town.
 Friends of Buckingham successfully fought to have the permit for the compressor station overturned in federal court in January 2020.

 Burlington County, NJ